 Many of the diagnosed Aspergians will have at least one particular field of intellectual or artistic interest and talent.
-Asperigans show a great skill in their area of interest at an early age and proceed to effectively excel at it later in life.
+Asperigans show great skill in their area of interest at an early age and proceed to effectively excel at it later in life.
 Wolfgang A. Mozart is a great example of a historical figure with Asperger’s-like characteristics.
 Mozart was extremely skilled at composing music; he was known to compose as a young child and continued doing so late into life.
-Aspergians may thrive in fields such as photography, webpage design, accounting, engineering or data entry.
+Aspergians may thrive in fields such as photography, webpage design, accounting, engineering, or data entry.

 Speaking differences such as lack of verbal rhythm, monotone pitch and a peculiar inflection on certain words impact most Aspergian children.
 Adult Aspergians have the same characteristics since many do not outgrow it.
 They are often unable to control their voice’s volume according to their surroundings.
 It is not uncommon to hear Asperigans speak loudly in quiet places such as a place of worship or a library.